spsforks/QB64-Wiki/RUN.md

 ## Example(s)

-*Example 1:* Shows how RUN can reference multiple line numbers in the main module code.
+Shows how RUN can reference multiple line numbers in the main module code.
 No line number executes first code line.

 ```vb